MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/concepts-user-roles-migration-service.md

 > [!NOTE]
 > To avoid any permissions-related issues during the migration, make sure that you complete the preceding steps for all the databases that are included in the migration.

-After you finish these steps, you can initiate a new migration from the single server to the flexible server by using the migration service.
-You shouldn't encounter permissions-related issues during this process.
+After you finish these steps, you can initiate a new migration from a single server to a flexible server by using the migration service.

 ## Related content